weaveworks-guides/weave-net-legacy/nginx-ubuntu-simple/README.md

 layout: guides
 title: Using Nginx as a reverse proxy/load balancer with Weave and Docker
 description: Using Nginx as a reverse proxy/load balancer with Weave and Docker
-keywords: weave, docker, containers, networking, software defined networking, ubuntu, nginx, load blancing, microservices, dns
+keywords: weave, docker, containers, networking, software defined networking, ubuntu, nginx, load balancing, microservices, dns
 permalink: /guides/weave-docker-nginx-ubuntu-simple.hmtl
 ---